Marker Logo

 Erected 1930 by Lincoln Association of Jersey City.

 Location.
 40° 43.351′ N, 74° 4.565′ W. Marker is in Jersey City, New Jersey, in Hudson County.
-Marker is on Lincoln Park Road, in the median.
+It is in the West Side.
+It is on Lincoln Park Road, in the median.
 Marker is located in Lincoln Park.
 Touch for map.
-Marker is in this post office area: Jersey City NJ 07304, United States of America.
+Marker is at or near this postal address: 2477 John F Kennedy Blvd, Jersey City NJ 07304, United States of America.
 Touch for directions.

 The right wing of the monument contains a line from a speech Abraham Lincoln gave on February 26, 1860, at Cooper Union College in New York City.